Neurosciences, News, Patient Stories

 Migraine in teens can be debilitating, but identifying triggers can help prevent migraine attacks

 Migraine in teenagers is relatively common.
-It can be a disabling neurological condition that can interfere with school attendance, academic performance and other important obligations, like work and sports.
+It can be a disabling neurologic condition that can interfere with school attendance, academic performance and other important obligations, like work and sports.
 Nearly 10% of children and teens deal with migraine, and more teenage girls will experience migraine, compared with teenage boys.
 Overall, increasing amounts of stress on…

 Read Full Story